dengLawrence/WARP-Project/Project Plan Files/MethodIdeas.md

   }<br>
 <br>

+We do not need to implement a footer() method.

 displayVisualization() and createFile(fileNameTemplate) are already properly implemented in the *VisualizationObject.java* class (we may need to call them from *ChannelVisualization.java*).<br>

-**ChannelAnalysis.java**:<br>
-We still need to figure out how the ChannelAnaylsis class plays into this and the methods needed.